BarthPaleologue/WaveX2000/README.md

 # WaveX2000

-A next-gen blazingly fast microwave interface straight from the future
+A next-gen blazingly fast microwave interface straight from the future.
+It's so fast, it's almost like you're using a microwave.
+You may not even notice the difference.

 ![WaveX2000](./cover/demo.png)